aronvogelsang/REEF2FAST/README.md

 ## Output Files

-All output files will be placed in the `output/` directory:
+All output files will be placed in the `output/` (will be created in runtime) directory:

 - `REEF2FAST.Vxi`, `.Vyi`, `.Vzi` – velocity components
 - `REEF2FAST.Axi`, `.Ayi`, `.Azi` – acceleration components